301 Moved Permanently

 BBQs, picnics and playgrounds

 Jells Park has many barbecue and picnic areas.
 Relax under the shade of the Pines, enjoy the lake views at the Elms, or watch the children enjoying the playground at Stringybark or Yabbie Hill.
 Please remember to take home all your rubbish for sorting and recycling.
+Please also note that solid fuel barbecues are not allowed in Jells Park.

 Groups of more than 50 people, or those bringing equipment, may require a permit.
 Visit the events page for details.